Top of page Skip to main content

 Target rationale

 Legislative measures are routinely added to, rescheduled, or removed from the legislation program following changes to government priorities or adjustments to the delivery timing.
-Given the dynamic nature of the environment within which Treasury delivers the legislation program, including factors outside the control of Treasury, we have maintained the targets established in the Corporate Plan 2023–24.
+The dynamic nature of the environment in which Treasury delivers the legislation program includes factors outside of Treasury’s control.
+The target has been increased based on the performance results in prior years.

 Methodology